tholian-network/stealth/README.md

   necessary and only when the website was not MITM-ed.

-- It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means that once websites are downloaded they can be shared with other Peers and continue to be readable, even when being completely offline.
+- It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means that once a Site is downloaded it can be shared with trusted Peers and continues to be readable, even when being completely offline.

 - It uses `Blockers` that is on feature-parity with AdBlock Plus, AdGuard, Pi-Hole, uBlock Origin and uMatrix (in the sense of "all of the above").

 - It uses `Optimizers` to render only the good parts of HTML and CSS.
-These Optimizers make sure that no Client or Peer ever receives any malicious or unwanted content.
+These ensure that no Client or Peer ever receives any malicious or unwanted content.
 All Optimizers are applied across all `Site Modes`, and the `Site Modes` decide what content or media is included.

 - It uses `Site Modes` that decide what to load, with incrementally allowed features (or media types).
 By default, Stealth will load nothing.
-The Site Mode next to the address bar decides what is loaded.
+The Site Mode next to the address bar decides what is being loaded.

-- It uses `Site Beacons` that label data on a Site for automated extraction purposes which in return help to train Stealth to understand similar Sites on the Web more easily.
+- It uses `Site Beacons` that label data on a Site for automated extraction purposes which help to train Stealth to understand similar Sites on the Web more easily.
-  This is similar to the "Reader Mode" in other Browsers, but allows integrations with third-party databases and/or software in an automated manner.
+  This is similar to the "Reader Mode" in other Browsers, but allows integrations with third-party databases and both exports/imports from/to third-party software in an automated manner.

 - It never requests anything unnecessary.
-The cache is persistent until the user tells it to `refresh` the Site manually (or a scheduled download task runs for that URL).
+The cache is persistent and time sensitive until the user tells it to `refresh` the Site manually or the manually configured Internet History lifetime has expired.

 - It uses trust-based `Peers` to share the local cache.
-Peers can receive, interchange, and synchronize their downloaded media.
+Peers can receive, interchange, and synchronize their downloaded contents.
 This is especially helpful in rural areas, where internet bandwidth is sparse; and redundant downloads can be saved.

-- It can as a Content-Auditing and Content-Filtering Web Proxy for other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Archive of the Web.
+- It can act as a Content-Auditing and Content-Filtering Web Proxy for other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Archive of the Web.
+Simply point your SOCKS4/5 or HTTP/S client to `http://stealth-service:65432/proxy.pac`.

-- It tries to achieve intelligent handling of Errors.
-In case a Site is not available anymore, the `stealth:fix-request` error page allows to download websites automagically from trusted Peers or from the [Web Archive](https://web.archive.org).
+- It offers intelligent solutions for Error scenarios.
+In case a Site is not available anymore, the `stealth:fix-request` Page allows to download the Site automagically from trusted Peers or from the [Web Archive](https://web.archive.org).

 - This ain't your Mama's Web Browser.
 It completely disables ECMAScript in order to improve Privacy.
 Stealth also does not support any Web API that could potentially send data to